United Nations (1976 to 2009)

 I was first posted to the Permanent Mission of Canada to the United Nations in New York in the fall of 1976 as one of two additions to the Mission’s staff in advance of Canada’s anticipated election to the Security Council for the 1977/1978 term.
 We won that election, and as First Secretary and then Counsellor, I was assigned to assist with Third World issues before the Council and act as Mission Press Officer.

-My moments of prominence on the Council were largely determined by Ambassador Bill Barton’s need to get to bed late at night, as in these photos of the Council at work late into the night in 1978
+My moments of prominence on the Council were largely determined by Ambassador Bill Barton’s need to get some sleep, as evident in these photos of the Council working late into the night in 1978

-In November 1983 I accompanied Mr. Trudeau, as his Foreign Policy Advisor, to UNHQ for a meeting with Secretary General Javier Pérez de Cuéllar, at the outset of the Prime Minister’s ‘Peace Initiative’
+In November 1983 I accompanied Mr. Trudeau, as his Foreign Policy Advisor, to UN Headquarters in New York for a meeting with Secretary General Javier Pérez de Cuéllar, at the outset of the Prime Minister’s ‘Peace Initiative’

 Presenting Credentials to a profoundly interested UN Secretary General in New York on 3 Jan 1995

-UNSG Boutros Boutros Ghali and his wife, Leia, make an official visit to Ottawa in November 1995
+UNSG Boutros Boutros Ghali and his wife, Leia, made an official visit to Ottawa in November 1995, where they were received by Governor General, Roméo Leblanc, and his wife, my sister, Diana Fowler-Leblanc

-Prime Minister Chrétien visits the UN on its 50th anniversary in November 1995, eight days before the Québec Referendum
+Prime Minister Chrétien visited the UN on its 50th anniversary in November 1995, eight days before the Québec Referendum

-Canadian Foreign Minister, André Ouellet, and John Polanyi, winner of the 1986 Nobel Prize in Chemistry and peace activist, visit the General Assembly in September 1995
+Canadian Foreign Minister, André Ouellet, and John Polanyi, winner of the 1986 Nobel Prize in Chemistry and peace activist, visited the General Assembly in September 1995

-UNSG Kofi Annan and his wife, Nane, make an official visit to Ottawa in December 1997
+UNSG Kofi Annan and his wife, Nane, made an official visit to Ottawa in December 1997 where they too were received by our Governor General, Roméo Leblanc, and Diana Fowler-Leblanc

 Representing Canada before the Security Council, on the Security Council, and as President of the Council in February 1999 and again in April 2000